 That’s the way new construction can be.
 We get caught up in the excitement of creating something uniquely our own, especially for a first-time homebuyer.
 Only later do we realize that it doesn’t make a bit of difference in how we enjoy our homes.
 The couple thousand dollar rounded corners brought my sister far less joy than the dog door she later put in her living room.

-Only one person that can answer the question between buying and building, assuming your finances are strong enough to do either.
+Only one person can answer the question between buying and building, assuming your finances are strong enough to do either.
 Ask yourself all the above questions and more.
 Be honest with yourself when you answer, too.
 Weigh everything, not just cost.
 Consider the neighborhood or town, the quality of schools (even if you don’t have children – you’ll want to sell someday!), the commute, the community and the characters (neighbors matter).
 If you can afford to build and buy then the only person who can tell you whether it’s right is you.

 Photo Credit:©iStock.com/ALotOfPeople, ©iStock.com/stevecoleimages, ©iStock.com/lisegagne